Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Apollo Bay had a median income among taxpayers of $42,094 and an average income of $55,108 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-This is lower than national averages for Rest of Vic., which were $50,954 and $62,728 respectively.
-By September 2025, estimates based on an 8.25% Wage Price Index growth suggest median income will be approximately $45,567 and average income $59,654 in Apollo Bay.
-Census data from 2021 shows personal income ranked at the 27th percentile ($695 weekly) and household income at the 9th percentile in Apollo Bay.
-The income distribution shows that 30.2% of residents (531 people) fall into the $800 - 1,499 bracket, contrasting with the surrounding region where the $1,500 - 2,999 bracket is dominant at 30.3%.
-Housing affordability pressures are severe in Apollo Bay, with only 84.2% of income remaining after housing costs, ranking at the 11th percentile.
+The suburb of Apollo Bay had a lower than average national income level according to AreaSearch's aggregation of latest ATO data for financial year 2023.
+The median income among taxpayers was $42,094 and the average income stood at $55,108.
+These figures compared to those for Regional Vic., which were $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates as of September 2025 would be approximately $45,567 (median) and $59,654 (average).
+According to Census 2021 income data, personal income ranked at the 27th percentile ($695 weekly), while household income sat at the 9th percentile.
+Distribution data showed that the $800 - 1,499 bracket dominated with 30.2% of residents (531 people), contrasting with the surrounding region where the $1,500 - 2,999 bracket led at 30.3%.
+Housing affordability pressures were severe, with only 84.2% of income remaining, ranking at the 11th percentile.

 Frequently Asked Questions - Income